EldridgeChan/Elementalist/Assets/Visuals/Downloaded/Parallax_Backgrounds_Cave/Readme.txt

-I do not claim the ownership of this asset.
+The ownership of the assest belongs to admurin.
 This free assest is downloaded at: https://admurin.itch.io/parallax-backgrounds-caves